jtom38/newsbot.worker/README.md

 make docker-run
 ```

+### Master Branch

+Master branch is not a stable branch.
+You can use it, but expect problems.
+If you want a stable branch, use the tags that are bound to releases.

 ## Settings

 The application settings are currently stored in the .env file.
 Use the template and apply the webhook links for the sites that you want to use.